kumilange/kumilange/README.md

 ### 💬 About Me

-I'm a Colorado-based software engineer with a passion for frontend architecture design, focusing on performance, scalability, and maintainability.
-I love building products and tools that provide users with intuitive, seamless experiences.
+I'm a Colorado-based software engineer experienced in space, fintech, and design. `Detail-oriented` and skilled in `React`, I specialize in building `high-performance` UIs for large datasets such as `geospatial` data.
+I'm passionate about creating products that drive `positive social impact`.

 ---